 2. Egg cartons.
 The cardboard kind, not styrofoam.
 Remove the lid and add soil to the individual compartments.
 Once the seedlings are ready to transplant to the garden, cut or tear the sections apart.

 3. Empty toilet paper rolls.
 Cut four slits approximately 1 inch, evenly spaced, on one end.
 Fold in the resulting four tabs to create a bottom.
-Add soil.

 Of course you can also use things like empty yogurt or pudding containers.
 You will need to carefully remove seedlings from these containers to transplant, so it's a little more touchy, but the containers work great.
 Just try not to disturb the roots too much.
 Either gently squeeze the sides, while holding the seedling close to the soil and pulling gently (upside down), or use scissors or garden shears to cut the container away.

+What do you think?
 Do you start seeds indoors?
 What kids of containers have you used?